Temporal parts: The argument from temporary intrinsics

 Temporal parts are sometimes used to account for change.
 The problem of change is just that if an object x and an object y have different properties, then by Leibniz's Law, one ought to conclude that they are different.
 For example, if a person changes from having long hair to short hair, then the temporal-parts theorist can say that change is the difference between the temporal parts of a temporally extended object (the person).
 So, the person changes by having a temporal part with long hair, and a temporal part with short hair; the temporal parts are different, which is consistent with Leibniz's Law.

 However, those who reject the notion that ordinary objects, like people, have temporal parts usually adopt a more common-sense view.
 They say that an object has properties at times.
 In this view, the person changes by having long hair at t, to short hair at t.
 To them, there is no contradiction in thinking an object is capable of having different properties at different times.

-An argument widely held to favor the concept of temporal parts arises from these points (Sider, 2001): David Lewis' argument from temporary intrinsics, which he first advanced in On the Plurality of Worlds.
+An argument widely held to favor the concept of temporal parts arises from these points: David Lewis' argument from temporary intrinsics, which he first advanced in On the Plurality of Worlds.
 The outline of the argument is as follows: